CIMH-Clinical-Psychology/MasterThesisVeraKluetz/NotesToMyself.md

 use Logistic Regression for everything:
 1. only EOG data: preprocessing?
 Yes, some steps needed
 2. Meg Data without ICA EOG filter, without EOG data: create data that is not ICA filtered, then let it run with nice plot and resampling
-3. MEG Data with ICA EOG filter, without EOG data: make a nicer plot, let it run without resampling
+3. MEG Data with ICA EOG filter, without EOG data: make a nicer plot, let it run without resampling; also let it run with random forest for comparison

 Do everything with data that has been less preprocessed???
 Kinda raw data that only has had: high pass filtering and bad channel interpolation (read up on Simon's paper)